linux-test-project/ltp/doc/users/quick_start.rst

 Test suites (e.g. syscalls) are defined in the ``runtest`` directory.
 Each file contains a list of test cases in a simple format.

-Each test case has its own executable or script that can directly executed:
+Each test case has its own executable or script that can be executed directly:

 .. code-block:: console